Eleanor Glueck

 Eleanor Touroff Glueck (April 12, 1898 – September 25, 1972) was an American social worker and criminologist.
-She and her husband Sheldon Glueck collaborated extensively on research related to juvenile delinquency and developed the "social prediction tables" model for ascetaining the likelihood of delinquent behavior in youth.
+She and her husband Sheldon Glueck collaborated extensively on research related to juvenile delinquency and developed the "social prediction tables" model for ascertaining the likelihood of delinquent behavior in youth.
 They were the first criminologists to perform studies of chronic juvenile offenders and among the first to examine the effects of psychopathy among the more serious delinquents.